ISO 26262-Compliant Safety Analysis Methods

 • Functions that enable the system to achieve or maintain a safe or degraded state

-• Functions related to detecting, indicating, and mitigating failures of safety-relevant hardware elements
+• Functions related to detecting, indicating, and mitigating failures of safety-related hardware elements

-• Self-testing or monitoring functions related to detecting, indicating, and mitigating the failure of the operating system, underlying software, or the application software itself
+• Self-testing or monitoring functions related to detecting, indicating, and mitigating failures in the operating system, underlying software, or the application software itself

-• Functions related to on-board or off-board testing during production, operation, service, and end of life
+• Functions related to onboard or offboard testing during production, operation, servicing, and end-of-life stages

 • Functions that allow modification of software during production and service

-• Functionality related to performance or time-critical operations
+• Functions related to performance or time-critical operations

 Safety-related attributes typically include: